LalithaPriya/SDE_Concepts/SQL.md

 HTTP PUT - UPDATE
 HTTP DELETE - DELETE

- *Created a seperate file for this.*
+ *Created a seperate file for this*.